ross-svh-code/101-days-of-code/daily-log.md

 ### Day 18: May 18, 2018

 **Today's Progress**: Continueing [JavaScript30](https://javascript30.com/) for practice.
-Built the analog clock
+Built the analog clock, a site where the customer can change CSS with input sliders using CSS variables.

 **Thoughts**: Analog clock: did some cool things with changing CSS based on JS, mostly using transform.
 Wrote a function which runs every second and moves the second, minute and hour hand according to the current time.
+Messing around with CSS variables was pretty cool.
+The JS used near the end was pretty fancy and I doubt I would have been able to figure this out on my own.
+Most of my experience with JS so far has been with ES5 as well and he uses ES6.
+It's not too difficult to pick up, but there are differences.

-**Link(s) to work**: [CodePen Analog Clock](https://codepen.io/ross-svh-code/full/bMOBKo/)
+**Link(s) to work**: [CodePen Analog Clock](https://codepen.io/ross-svh-code/full/bMOBKo/), (CodePen CSS Variables}(https://codepen.io/ross-svh-code/full/odJWqN/)

 ### Day 17: May 17, 2018